Proactive therapy against COVID-19 after exposure1

 XOCOVA is the first and only oral antiviral to help prevent COVID‑19 after exposure1,2

-Eligible commercial patients may pay $0* for XOCOVA
+Eligible commercially insured patients may pay $0* for XOCOVA

 INDICATION & IMPORTANT SAFETY INFORMATION